nephio-project/porch/docs/content/en/docs/5_architecture_and_components/engine/design.md

 ### Draft-Commit Workflow

-The engine implements a **draft-commit pattern** for all package modifications:
+The engine implements a **draft-commit pattern** for all package revision modifications:

 1. **Open Draft**: Create a mutable draft from an existing package revision or start fresh
 2. **Apply Changes**: Execute tasks or resource mutations on the draft